 India Emerges as a Global Diamond Leader

-The Indian diamond jewellery market has entered a transformative era, officially overtaking China and Japan to become the second-largest market globally, according to the 2025 De Beers India Diamond Acquisition Study (DAS).
-Capturing a 12% share of global demand, India’s Natural Diamond Jewellery (NDJ) market is currently valued at INR 497 Billion and is projected to reach INR 1,500 Crore by 2030.
-This growth is underpinned by a seismic shift in consumer behaviour, led by a new generation of buyers who view diamonds not as dormant assets, but as essential elements of their daily identity.
+The Indian diamond jewellery market has entered a transformative era, officially overtaking China and Japan to become the world’s second-largest market, according to the 2025 De Beers India Diamond Acquisition Study (DAS).
+India now accounts for 12% of global demand, with its Natural Diamond Jewellery (NDJ) market valued at INR 497 billion and projected to reach INR 1,500 billion by 2030.
+A new generation of buyers is driving this growth, viewing diamonds not as dormant assets but as essential expressions of their daily identity.

 Gen Z Dominates the Diamond Market